elastic/labs-releases/nightMARE/README.md

 The nightMARE library is born from the need to refactor our code base into reusable bricks.
 We want to concentrate logics and dependencies into a single library in order to speed up tool developement for members of the Elastic Security Labs team.

-By open sourcing our this library to the community we hope that it'll contribute to our battle against threats.
+By open sourcing our library to the community we hope that it'll contribute to our battle against threats.

 **Please note that this library is still young and under developement.
 Pull requests are welcome.**
 Example usage: https://www.elastic.co/security-labs/unpacking-icedid